|Best for Surf Fishing||Yeti Panga 28L Backpack||SEE IT||

 What makes this pack perfect for fly fishing is its ability to store my camera gear and a jacket in the pack while using a chest pack for all my fly boxes and tackle.
 The backpack is compatible with several chest packs that clip right to the shoulder straps.
 I can easily change flies, add tippet, or sharpen a hook without reaching over my back.
 This dramatically improves efficiency and keeps you fishing rather than digging for gear.
 Several other attachments such as net holsters, gear straps, or a water bottle holder are also available, offering a highly customizable solution to whatever style of fly fishing you do.

-Best Surf Fishing Backpack: Yeti Panga 28L Backpack
+Best for Surf Fishing: Yeti Panga 28L Backpack

 - Weight: 3.9 lbs